shoxa-mir/shoxa-mir.github.io/_posts/2024-04-22-multilidar.md

 {: .box-success}
 This repository provides a comprehensive framework for fusing data from multiple Lidar sensors while incorporating translations within the ROS (Robot Operating System) environment, specifically tailored for Ubuntu 20.04.

+This table illustrates the configuration of six Lidar sensors mounted on a truck, providing both top and side views for clarity.
+The setup aims to offer comprehensive environmental perception around the vehicle.
 ### LiDAR Hardware Setup
 <table style="max-width: 100%;">
     <tr>